Tips on How to Discover New Music

 Pandora is a free streaming music app that's a great music discovery tool.
 You can create stations for each artist you like and then Pandora will play songs from those artists but also similar artists.
 A nice feature is that you can create multiple stations and then shuffle them.

-There are multiple streaming music services like Spotify, Apple Music, Tidal, Rhapsody and Google Play All Access that typically cost $9.99 a month for access to millions of songs.
+There are multiple streaming music services like Spotify, Apple Music, Tidal, Rhapsody and Google Play Music that typically cost $9.99 a month for access to millions of songs.
+All of these services have pre-made playlists that are great music discovery tools.
 Spotify has both free and paid versions.
 The free version comes with lower quality audio and some restrictions but it can be a great music discovery tool.
 You can use Spotify free to check out artists that you discover through other sources.
 If you pay for Spotify Premium they provide a playlist called Discover Weekly.
 Every Monday you'll get an updated playlist with recommendations based on your personal listening habits.
+Google Play Music has "I'm feeling lucky radio" that will play songs based on your personal taste.

 Lastfm.com is a website that will track the music you listen to.
 It will then recommend artists that are similar to what you enjoy.
 There's a feature that can connect to your Spotify account if you have one and play recommended artists.
 You can also search for artists you like and then check out similar artists.